As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Rotary rock tumblers are filled with raw stones, water, and grit.
 As the barrel turns, the stones and grit rub and grind against each other.
 The abrasion and tumbling action wear down any sharp, pointy parts of the stones, and the surfaces of the stones are smoothed.

-If you are interested in checking out the best rotary rock tumbler, you can find it by clicking here (Amazon link).
+If you are interested in checking out the best rotary rock tumbler, you can find it here (Amazon link).

 What Is A Rotary Rock Tumbler?